Job Market Paper

 Working Papers

-Career Decisions for Children in Thai Village Economies
+Career Decisions for Children in Thai Village Economies (with Fan Wang and Robert Townsend)

 The Gender Gap in the Market for Superstars: Evidence from the NYT Best Sellers List